WCSCourses/ViralBioinfLAC2022/Modules/Phylogeny_&_Virus_Typing_HandsOnEx.md

 5. Check the alignment and realign regions if needed:

 ```
-Select the region to realign -> Align -> Realign selected block.
+Select the region to realign -> Align -> Realign selected block
 ```

 6. Save this alignment in the same directory: